kuberig-io/kuberig/docs/encryption-support.md

 # Encryption Support

-> work-in-progress

 KubeRig uses the [Google Tink](https://github.com/google/tink) library in order to provide encryption support.
+We are currently using AeadKeyTemplates.AES256_CTR_HMAC_SHA256 keysets.
+A different keyset file is generated for every environment in the `{environment-name}.keyset.json` in the environment directory.

+You should **NEVER EVER** commit the {environment-name}.keyset file.
+If you have used the `initEnvironment` or `initGitIgnore` task this file will already get ignored.
+You should have multiple secure backups of the .keyset files without them you can't decrypt/deploy to the environment.

+> If you loose a keyset file we can't help you!

+In case you use the `initEnvironment` task encryption setup is setup already and you don't need to create an encryption key manually.
+The `initEnvironment` task will also make sure that your .gitignore file is updated.

-If you prefix all sensitive filenames with `.plain.` and configure your .gitignore file properly by using the `initGitIgnore` task you can prevent yourself from committing sensitive information.
+If you have not used the `initEnvironment` task you can initialize the .gitignore file using the `initGitIgnore` task.

+## Conventions
+KubeRig provides some basic conventions to deal with sensitive information in your environment repositories.
 But even then it requires a lot of rigor to not accidentally commit sensitive information.
 You have been warned!

-So before proceeding please run the `initGitIgnore` task and remember to prefix files that contain sensitive information with the `.plain.` prefix!

-You create an encryption key for every environment by using the `createEncryptionKey{Environment-name}Environment` task.
-We currently generate a AeadKeyTemplates.AES256_CTR_HMAC_SHA256 keyset.
+### Sensitive Configuration Values
+All configuration values for environments go in the {environment-name}-configs.properties file.
+Sensitive values can be encrypted.

+Add your sensitive property and execute the `encryptConfig` task for the environment with the `--key` parameter passing in the property key.

+The value of the property will be encrypted.
+You can use the `decryptConfig` task to update the value back to the plain value.

+> Remember to encrypt it back before you commit!

+### Sensitive Files
+All configuration files for environments should go in the environments/{environment-name} directory.

-This will create a {environment-name}.keyset file in the `environment` directory.
-You should **NEVER EVER** commit the {environment-name}.keyset file.
-If you have used the `initGitIgnore` task this file will already get ignored.
+Add your sensitive file and prefix it with `.plain.`.
+If you have used the `initEnvironment` task you will notice that the file is already ignored by git.

-You should have multiple secure backups of the .keyset files without them you can't decrypt/deploy to the environment.
-If you loose a .keyset file we can't help you.

-When you run the `encrypt{Environment-name}Environment` task all files that have the `.plain.` prefix will be encrypted.
-A file prefixed with `.encrypted.` will be created and the `.plain.` file will be removed.

-The `decrypt{Environment-name}Environment` works in the other direction.
-The only difference is that it will not delete the files with the `.encrypted.` prefix.
+There are 2 tasks that you can use to encrypt/decrypt files.
+The `encryptFile` task that encrypts only the file that you specify with the `--file` parameter.
+The `encrypt` task that encrypts all `.plain.` files for the environment.